 Textbook fees are included in the tuition.
-All hardback books (except for the student Bible) are designated as rental books and are to be turned in at the end of the school year.
+All hardback books are designated as rental books and are to be turned in at the end of the school year.
 Damage beyond normal use, or lost books, will result in the assessment of a fee to replace the book.